Viewing Configuration: Angled

 Since Gosky seems to be the way to go, you should check out their 15-45X60 Spotting Scope for under $100 that includes the digiscope adapter accessory.
 With the lower, more usable magnification range, dynamic lens focusing system, and fully multi-coated optics, why look anywhere else for a steal in price?

-However, if you’re looking for a wider field of view, even more compact design, and a spotter under $200, then you have to glass by and check out the Bushnell Trophy Xtreme 16-48X50 Spotting Scope.
-You’ll see a variation in included accessories over the Gosky one, and you’ll also see an upgraded warranty that’s worth considering!
+However, if you're looking for a wider field of view, even more compact design, and a spotting scope under $200, then you have to glass by and check out the Celestron Ultima 65mm Spotting Scope.
+You'll see a variation in included accessories over the Gosky one.

 Gosky hits it out of the ball park when it comes to competing with the viable competition.
 With the included ability to film and snap shot your spotting experience, it definitely has a hand over the rest.
 Nice move Gosky!